krystalsavv/Architecture-Mining/README.md

 * [GoJS](https://gojs.net/latest/index.html)
 * [Vue.js](https://vuejs.org/)

-The graph visualizer renders the dependency graph and allows the user to configure it.
+The graph visualizer takes the dependency graph in JSON format, renders it, and allows the user to configure it.

 ### **Configurations**
 1. Grouping by: